 Why do I need this bond?

-The Maryland Commissioner of Financial Regulation requires collection agency licensees to obtain a minimum $5,000 surety bond prior to conducting business within the state.
+The Maryland Commissioner of Financial Regulation requires collection agency licensees to obtain a minimum $50,000 surety bond, effective 7/1/2023, prior to conducting business within the state.
 The bond is required to discourage unethical business practices within the industry.

 In collecting or attempting to collect an alleged debt, a debt collector may not commit any of the following violations: